Prerelease:The Legend of Zelda: Ocarina of Time

 ---|---|

-A photo of a fozzilized fish is used in her house, which seems to be a remnant from the times when this house was at the Lake and not Kakariko Village.
+A photo of a fozzilized Coelacanth fish is used in her house, which seems to be a remnant from the times when this house was at the Lake and not Kakariko Village.

 Why would Impa own so many bottles?
 Well, even just before the game was finished, Lake Hylia was the go-to location to find almost all of the game's bottles.

-Lon Lon Ranch in Fire
+Lon Lon Ranch on Fire

 Miyamoto: Yes.
 You know that guy Ingo who's at the ranch?
 Iwata: Yes.
 He doesn't have a very nice personality and looks a bit like Luigi. (laughs) Miyamoto: That's right. (laughs) Ingo and Link have a horse race.
 If Link wins, he can get the horse named Epona, but Ingo closes the entrance gate to the ranch.
 Iwata: Then you jump over the fence on Epona and escape.
 Miyamoto: That's right.
 At first, I imagined a scene in which Ingo, in a frenzy, sets the ranch on fire, so Epona jumps against a backdrop of flames, but then someone said, "What about when Link comes back to the ranch later?"
 So I gave that up. (laughs)